The Roadmap

 - A set of actionable recommendations for research, policy, and practice.

 Central to the Roadmap’s development is its emphasis on opening up new ways of thinking about the agri-food system’s transformation.
 The Roadmap aims to move beyond current deadlocks in the debate.
-It will do this by bringing together diverse stakeholders and using innovative tools for analysis and engagement.
+It does this by bringing together diverse stakeholders and using innovative tools for analysis and engagement.
 The goal is to identify practical steps that can be taken now to enable changes in the coming decades.

 How is it being developed?